I’m currently a Jerwood Arts Digital Fellow at FACT Liverpool, working on a new commission to be exhibited next year.

 - And an essay about Stacy from Wayne’s World and radical vulnerability in the Bad Vibes Club Reader

-Audience development, communications and fundraising
+Audience development, content, editing, fundraising